netbox-community/netbox/docs/configuration/optional-settings.md

 Default: `$INSTALL_ROOT/netbox/scripts/`

 The file path to the location where custom scripts will be kept.
 By default, this is the `netbox/scripts/` directory within the base NetBox installation path.

 ---

+## SESSION_COOKIE_NAME

+Default: `sessionid`

+The name used for the session cookie.
+See the [Django documentation](https://docs.djangoproject.com/en/stable/ref/settings/#session-cookie-name) for more detail.

+---